the Glasgow School of Art

 4-years PT to Ordinary degree level, ARB/RIBA Part 1 exemption

-Master programmes, 2 years FT to Diploma in Architecture, ARB/RIBA Part 2 exemption, Master,
+Master programmes, Architecture, 2 years FT or three years PT, Diploma in Architecture, english, 120,

 Teaching is based around the studio and is strongly biased towards design, with emphasis placed on learning by doing rather than by instruction.
 The School’s teaching is rated ‘Excellent’ by the Scottish Higher Education Funding Council, and Mackintosh students and graduates figure prominently in competitions and awards.
 The School enjoys an excellent design reputation, and is regularly invited to exhibit at international venues such as the Venice Biennale.